- About Us

-Jon is the founder of LifeMed Safety, Northern Colorado Training Institute, and RepairMedix Biomedical Services.
-Before starting these successful businesses, Jon spent several years in the medical device industry as a Marketing Manager for Microstream Capnography at Covidien (Medtronic) and EMS Marketing Manager for ZOLL Medical Corporation; as well as, Clinical Education Coordinator & Field Training Officer for American Medical Response.
-Jon has 35+ years of experience in business, healthcare, and public safety — 27 of them as a Paramedic and 8 as a Firefighter/EMT.
+Jon is the founder of LifeMed Safety, Inc. and RepairMedix Biomedical Services, LLC.
+Before starting these successful businesses, Jon spent several years in the medical device industry as a Marketing Manager for Microstream Capnography at Covidien (Medtronic) and EMS Marketing Manager for ZOLL Medical Corporation; as well as, Clinical Education Coordinator & Paramedic Field Training Officer for American Medical Response.
+Jon has 37+ years of experience in business, healthcare, and public safety — 28 of them as a Paramedic and 8 as a Firefighter/EMT.
 Jon is also a U.S. Army veteran and he holds a Bachelor of Science degree in Business Management from Colorado State University.

 Director of Sales